 Lino printing on fabric can open up a whole world of homemade decor that you can add to your home – from tea towels to t-shirts, cushions to canvas bags.
 In this lino printing on fabric tutorial, we’ve gone for bright yellow paint onto plain fabric for a tropical feel.
 We’ve made the cushion from scratch, but if you don’t feel like sewing, you can buy plain cushion covers ready to print onto – like this pack of two linen cushion covers from Amazon.
 If you would like to make your own cushion like we have – head over to our how to make a cushion tutorial.
 Don’t be afraid to experiment with different fabrics and inks for different effects!
 Here’s a top tip: print the image on scrap fabric first to determine the amount of ink and pressure you need to apply.

-If you need a refresher or are new to lino cutting – check out our superb, in-depth beginners guide to lino cutting, written by expert Sarah Orme.
-If screen printing is more your thing, read up on all the best screen printing kits, and then why not try out this gorgeous DIY cushion screen printing tutorial.
+If you need a refresher or are new to lino cutting – check out our superb, in-depth beginners guide to lino cutting or our block printing for beginners guide written by expert Sarah Orme.
+If screen printing is more your thing, read up on all the best screen printing kits, learn how to get started with our screen printing for beginners guide and then why not try out this gorgeous DIY cushion screen printing tutorial.

 - Lino cutting tools